1910361/assignment3/assignment2/readme.md

 Following there are examples of proposed sections for this part of the report (team part).

 ## Introduction
+The project will be developed in DSL language using JetBrains MPS software.
+It will be the description of a language to describe a state machine, with states, transitions and events

 ## Problem
+The problem consists of creating a dimmer for a lamp, where we have the lamp off and 3 levels of brightness emitted by the lamp.

 ## Requirements for the Assignment
+Using the JetBrains MPS IDE

 ## Solution Design
+A state machine passing through 4 states and having as output the 4 levels of the lamp, from off to the maximum brightness level

 ## Solution Implementation
+A state machine with 4 states and adding events for transitions.

 ## Solution Alternative(s)